Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/preparing.rst

 2. Option (advanced users)

-This option explains how you can use the ``concordium-client`` tool locally at your machine and connect remotely to your node running on the server.
+This option explains how you can use the ``concordium-client`` tool locally on your machine and connect remotely to your node running on the server.

 **Advantage**: You don't have to transfer files between your local machine and your instance later in the tutorial.

 **Disadvantage**: You have to use ssh with port forwarding every time you locally run a command.

 Since you have a remote server your cloud provider usually gives you an option to ssh into it.
 Add the following port forwarding rule to your method to ssh into your instance.
-The port 10001 at your localhost (127.0.0.1) is forwarded to the port 10001 at your instance.
+The port 10001 on your localhost is forwarded to the port 10001 on your instance.

 .. code-block:: console

-   $ssh -L 127.0.0.1:10001:<IP Address of Your Instance>:10001 <username>@<host>
+   $ssh -L localhost:10001:<IP Address of Your Instance>:10001 <username>@<host>

 ..
 Note::
    Port 10001 is open by default on your testnet node to interact with it.
 Cloud providers often use ``ubuntu`` as the default <username> and the <IP Address of Your Instance> as the default <host>.